Making s’mores dip only requires 4 ingredients, 4 seriously easy steps, and mere minutes to make!

 And, popping a marshmallow or two in their mouths while they’re doing this step isn’t going to hurt anyone!

-In addition, be sure to keep an eye on the marshmallows while the s’mores are baking in the oven.
+In addition, be sure to keep an eye on the marshmallows while the s’mores dip is baking in the oven.

 Depending on your oven, it can heat up and even burn the top of the marshmallows quicker than you’d expect.

-Using oven mitts, very carefully remove the skillet from the oven and place onto a trivet, a thick potholder, or your stove top to cool for 5 minutes.
+Using oven mitts, (again, leave this step to an adult) very carefully remove the skillet from the oven and place onto a trivet, a thick potholder, or your stove top to cool for 5 minutes.

 After the 5 minute wait, you may then serve it up!

 Just be careful, because you might get knocked over and pushed aside as everybody grabs their graham cracker and begins digging in!